 Federal Tax Policy Issues

-In recent years, Federal income taxes on both farm income and income earned off the farm accounted for nearly two-thirds of farmers' total Federal tax burden.
-Tax legislation enacted over the last decade has reduced Federal income taxes for both individual and business taxpayers.
+In recent years, Federal income taxes on both farm income and income earned off the farm accounted for nearly two-thirds of the total Federal tax burden for farmers.
+Tax legislation enacted over the past two decades has reduced Federal income taxes for both individual and business taxpayers.
 The cumulative effect of these Federal income tax policy changes has been the lowest Federal income tax burden on farm income and investment in decades.

-While Federal estate and gift taxes only account for a relatively small share of the Federal tax burden, their potential effect on the ability to transfer the farm business to the next generation has been an important concern for both farmers and policymakers.
-Changes to estate and gift tax policies, including those contained in the Economic Growth and Taxpayer Relief Reconciliation Act of 2001 have reduced tax rates and raised the value of property that can be transferred to the next generation free of the Federal estate tax.
+While Federal estate and gift taxes only account for a relatively small share of the Federal tax burden, their potential effect on the ability to transfer the farm business to the next generation has garnered the attention of both farmers and policymakers.
+Changes to estate and gift tax policies, including those contained in the Economic Growth and Taxpayer Relief Reconciliation Act of 2001, have reduced tax rates and raised the value of property that can be transferred to the next generation free of the Federal estate tax.

-Many of the tax policy changes affecting both farm and rural households enacted over the last decade were temporary; however, the American Taxpayer Relief Act of 2012 made many of the expiring provisions permanent.
-Many of the policies made permanent by the 2012 Act are of considerable importance to both farm and rural households.
+Many of the tax policy changes affecting both farm and rural households enacted over the past two decades were temporary; however, the American Taxpayer Relief Act of 2012 made many of the expiring provisions permanent.

 Federal Income Tax and Farm Households